plribeiro3000/validates_panamanian_ruc/README.md

 ## Code of Conduct

-Everyone interacting in the ValidatesPanamanianRuc project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/plribeiro3000/validates_panamanian_ruc/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ValidatesPanamanianTaxpayerRegistry project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/plribeiro3000/validates_panamanian_taxpayer_registry/blob/master/CODE_OF_CONDUCT.md).